Jim Danielsen: Life and career

-Danielson competed in 675 laps of NASCAR Cup Series racing action - the equivalent of 1746.4 mi - and brought home a grand total of $6,975 in career earnings ($ when adjusted for inflation).
+Danielsen competed in 675 laps of NASCAR Cup Series racing action - the equivalent of 1746.4 mi - and brought home a grand total of $6,975 in career earnings ($ when adjusted for inflation).
 He started in 32nd place on average and finished in nineteenth.
-Danielson's only top-ten finish came at 1973 Winston Western 500.
+Danielsen's only top-ten finish came at 1973 Winston Western 500.
 His attempts to qualify for the 1988 Budweiser 400 and the 1990 Banquet Frozen Foods 300 both led to DNQs.
-Danielson's primary sponsor was Chico's Auto Parts with the vehicle being the John Nissen and Skip Tarter-owned No. 9 Dodge.
+Danielsen's primary sponsor was Chico's Auto Parts with the vehicle being the John Nissen and Skip Tarter-owned No. 9 Dodge.

-Danielson also raced in what is now known as the ARCA Menards Series West, where he competed in 98 racing events with 45 finishes in the top-ten.
+Danielsen also raced in what is now known as the ARCA Menards Series West, where he competed in 98 racing events with 45 finishes in the top-ten.
 His West Series career spanned from 1972 to 1991.

-Jim Danielson also competed internationally during his career, finishing 9th in the Goodyear NASCAR 500 at the Calder Park Thunderdome in Melbourne, Australia, in February 1988 driving a Buick LeSabre.
+Danielsen also competed internationally during his career, finishing ninth in the Goodyear NASCAR 500 at the Calder Park Thunderdome in Melbourne, Australia, in February 1988 driving a Buick LeSabre.
 Although not a championship race, this was the first ever NASCAR race held outside of North America.

 Danielsen died on December 27, 2019, at the age of 88.